alexfernandez/alexfernandez.github.io/2023/climate-change-trees.md

 All of them combined are 217 gigatons of CO₂, or less than 55 gigatons of carbon;
 quite disappointing when compared to the excess ~1200 gigatons (of CO₂) we have to deal with.
-I am not sure they are ambitious enough.
+I am not sure they are ambitious enough, but maybe our little plan is not feasible.
+We should definitely strive to make it possible.

 ## 💊 Side Effects